Mass Varying Neutrinos in Supernovae: Introduction

-In this paper, therefore, we investigate the consequences of MaVaN mechanisms for the neutrino propagation in a supernova environment.
-We take into consideration that recent results from WMAP-7 \cite{Komatsu:2010fb} indicate that the number of species of relativistic neutrinos is equal to $4.34 \pm 0.87$ which, in contrast with the standard model with 3 active neutrinos, suggests that there may be another species of neutrinos, for example, a sterile one $\nu_s$, possibly associated with SU(2) singlets.
-These sterile neutrinos can present masses ranging from a few eV to values larger than the electroweak scale \cite{Kusenko:2007wv}.
-Therefore, a natural and potentially interesting investigation can arise from the analyzes of neutrino oscillations $\nu_e \rightarrow \nu_s$ and $\bar\nu_e \rightarrow \bar\nu_s$ in supernovae under the assumption that MaVaN models are implemented.
-We evaluate the consequences of such neutrino oscillations on the signal of $\bar\nu_e$ and $\nu_e$ in terrestrial detectors, as well as on supernova heavy-element nucleosynthesis.
+In this paper, therefore, we investigate the consequences of MaVaN mechanisms on the neutrino propagation in a supernova environment.
+We take into consideration that recent results from WMAP-7~\cite{Komatsu:2010fb} indicate that the number of species of relativistic neutrinos is equal to $4.34 \pm 0.87$ which, in contrast with the standard model three active neutrinos, suggest that there may be additional species of neutrinos, for example, a sterile one $\nu_s$, possibly an SU(2) singlet.
+These sterile neutrinos can present masses ranging from a few eV to values larger than the electroweak scale~\cite{Kusenko:2007wv}.
+Therefore, a natural and potentially interesting investigation can arise from the analyses of (anti)neutrino oscillations $\nu_e \rightarrow \nu_s$ and $\bar\nu_e \rightarrow \bar\nu_s$ in supernovae under the assumption that MaVaN models are implemented.
+We evaluate the consequences of such (anti)neutrino oscillations on the signal of $\bar\nu_e$ and $\nu_e$ in terrestrial detectors, as well as on supernova heavy-element nucleosynthesis (r-process).

-The crucial point of our analysis is the fact that MaVaN model can directly affect the relevant parameter for neutrino oscillations, namely, the squared mass difference $\Delta m^2$.
+The crucial point of our analysis is the fact that MaVaN model can directly affect the relevant parameter for neutrino oscillations, namely, the squared mass difference, $\Delta m^2_0$.
 We propose a phenomenological MaVaN model that is more convenient to test using neutrinos from supernova.
-Such parameterization allows to fit the amplitude of the $\Delta m^2$ variation, the position where the variation begins and also if the masses will increase or decrease along the neutrino trajectory.
-We use this parameterization to evaluate the constraints on the oscillation space parameter $\sin^22\theta \times \Delta m^2_0$ (where $\theta$ and $\Delta m^2_0$ are the mixing angle and the squared mass difference in vacuum, respectively) coming from the r-process nucleosynthesis condition, $Y_e<0.5$, and by the limit for the average survival probability coming from SN1987A data, $\langle P_{ee} \rangle <0.5$.
-Problems and criticisms to these MaVaN models were pointed by Peccei in~\cite{Peccei:2004sz}.
+Such parameterization allows to fit the amplitude of the $\Delta m^2_0$ variation, the position where the variation begins and also if the masses will increase or decrease along the neutrino trajectory.
+We use this parameterization to evaluate the constraints on the oscillation parameter space, $\tan^2\theta \times \Delta m^2_0$ (where $\theta$ and $\Delta m^2_0$ are the mixing angle and the squared mass difference in vacuum, respectively), coming from the r-process nucleosynthesis condition, $Y_e<0.5$~\cite{nuas,Nunokawa:1997ct}, and by the limit for the average survival probability coming from SN1987A data, $\langle P \rangle <0.5$.
+Note that problems and criticisms to these MaVaN models were pointed by Peccei in Ref.~\cite{Peccei:2004sz}.